B. C. Stephenson: West End and Broadway success

 In 1886 Stephenson had his greatest success.
 He and Cellier wrote the comic opera Dorothy.
 The piece opened at the Gaiety Theatre on 25 September 1886, receiving lukewarm notices.
 Much of Cellier's score was reused material from an earlier failure, and neither the music nor the libretto attracted critical praise.
 The Times wrote, "Gentility reigns supreme, and with it unfortunately also a good deal of the refined feebleness and the ineptitude which are the defects of that quality."
 Stephenson and Cellier revised the work, and it transferred in December to the Prince of Wales Theatre with new stars, including Marie Tempest.
 Dorothy became a great success at the box office and transferred in 1888 to the Lyric Theatre, where it ran until 1889.
 Its initial run of a total of 931 performances was the longest of any piece of musical theatre up to that time.
 Some critics reconsidered their earlier condemnation, the work became regarded as a classic Victorian piece, and the initially despised plot was traced seriously back to the Restoration playwrights David Garrick and Aphra Behn, and to Oliver Goldsmith and even Shakespeare.
 Stephenson and Cellier later collaborated on another comic opera, Doris (1888), which, without rivalling Dorothy, had a good run of more than 200 performances.

 Stephenson's later work in musical theatre was less successful.
-For the Carl Rosa Opera Company he rewrote the libretto for The Golden Web, an opera bouffe by the composer Arthur Goring Thomas, which was first heard in 1893.
+For the Carl Rosa Opera Company he rewrote the libretto for The Golden Web, an opera bouffe by the composer Arthur Thomas, which was first heard in 1893.
 In spite of some positive critical attention, interest in the piece was short-lived.
 The same year, two short operettas with music by Edward Jakobowski, The Improvisatore and A Venetian Singer, made little impact.
 The Ranch, a musical farce with music by Edward Solomon, failed to find a theatre to stage it.
 A libretto for Charles Villiers Stanford, Christopher Patch, The Barber of Bath, was set by Stanford but has never been performed.
 A libretto for Sir Alexander Mackenzie remained, as McKenzie put it in 1898, "still in my desk".